daughterofijaz/my-first-repo/README.md

-# First Assignment – PUCIT
+# First Assignment – PUCIT 2025

 ## Project Title: Introduction to GitHub

 This project is a basic introduction to GitHub, created as the first assignment for PUCIT.

-## Features
+## Projet Features

-- Basic GitHub commands
+- GitHub commands
 - Creating repositories
 - Committing and pushing changes
 - Collaboration overview